Maria1265/gender-st-experiment-1/README.md

 ## Overview
-This project comprises an experimental environment to study the impact of gender stereotype threat on student anxiety.
-In summary, the application has the following workflow:
+This project comprises an experimental environment to study the impact of gender stereotype boost on student flow and self-confidency.
+In summary, the application has the following:
-1. Consent form
-2. Pre-test (anxiety assessment)
+1. Pre-test (Consent form, dispositional flow, and self-confidency)
-3. Gamified activity.
-There are three different design flavours for this activity: male-stereotyped, female-stereotyped, and neutral.
-Upon finishing the pre-test, one of the three flavours is randomly selected for the current participant.
-Please note the activity content does not change across versions (only UI elements like colours and images).
+2. Gamified activity.
+There are three different design flavours for this activity: male-stereotyped-boost, female-stereotyped-boost, and neutral.
+Upon finishing the pre-test, one of the three flavours is randomly selected for the participant.
+Please note the activity content does not change across versions (only UI elements like colours and images) and the stereotype boost in the beginning of the activity.
-4. Post-test (anxiety assessment, same as the pre-test).
+3. Post-test (flow experience, and self-confidency).

 ## Getting started